plumvillage/newsletter/src/2024/en/articles/br-duc-hien--a-spiritual-family-without-borders.md

 After an hour and a half of traveling in traffic jams, we arrived at a Catholic university and were welcomed by the local sangha in a small room.
 There were around 30 people practicing here once a week!
 We bowed reverently and right away I felt a deep warmth in my heart.
 There was something intensely familiar and comforting.
 I hardly knew anyone and yet the deep and joyful sense of being part of this spiritual family allowed me to feel at home.
 The atmosphere of brotherhood and sisterhood was authentic and reassuring.

 I realized the extent of Thay’s transmission which allows us to be at home in any community in the world—a bell, a few cushions, a photo of our master, a candle, a little incense, flowers, caring smiles and the depth of the practice brought us together that evening.
 We shared a deep aspiration to cultivate mindfulness, to learn, to understand and love better.
 Most people had never met Thay, or even had the chance to come and stay in Plum Village.
-Yet I could feel the presence of our beloved teacher in the looks, the words, the quality of listening, the heart vibrating with compassion and the Bodhicitta of the members of this beautiful assembly.
+Yet I could feel the presence of our beloved teacher in the looks, the words, the quality of listening, the heart vibrating with compassion and the bodhicitta of the members of this beautiful assembly.

 The following Sunday, we met for a Day of Mindfulness in a park, near a 6-lane road, which was rather noisy.
 Fortunately, there was a space with very beautiful trees to welcome the participants.
 To our great surprise, nearly 250 people joined, including a few families with their children.
 We quickly forgot the urban atmosphere that surrounded us and practiced together with enthusiasm.
 I was amazed to see that within a very short time our small group managed to generate an atmosphere of attentive presence, calm, joy, relaxation, depth and togetherness.